 I am good at being productive.
 I am good at being busy.
 I like the pressure and clock ticking and deadlines.
 Those powers energize me.
 I like using my imagination and managing people.
 But being here, at the family lake house makes me antsy.
 There is no place to be and nothing I have to do.
 I almost feel naked.
 I don’t know what to do when I have nothing to do.
 My body, mind, and soul need rest — I know this.
 But I fight rest with everything in me.
 Rest means wrestling with the deeper things I have been avoiding.
 When everything on the outside of me gets quiet then everything on the inside of me gets loud.
 It’s unsettling, and I want to run out on the water where my feet find ease.
 I want to run away from me.

-I’ve taken the role as the “fishing supervisor” this vacation, and the children repeatedly bring me their tangled fishing wire.
-This task requires focus, patience, and gentleness.
+I’ve taken the role as the “fishing supervisor” this vacation so I can spend a bit more time lounging and messing with the best online gambling sites in Texas on my tablet, and the children repeatedly bring me their tangled fishing wire.
+Which means this task requires focus, patience, and gentleness.
 While fishing with children there are three things you won’t find: focus, patience, and gentleness.
 I send them off while I give all my attention to the massive knot they have managed to whip together.
 I’m tempted to yank and pull and throw the whole bundle of chaos away.
 But I wait.
 I slowly tug and massage the tangles apart.
 An unraveling begins.
 It doesn’t happen all at once.
 It is a process.
 If I get frustrated, the knot gets worse.
 If I take my time and use careful intention, the knot loosens.

 As I slowly pull at the corner of the wire, I wonder if this is what God is doing within me.
 He is using focus, patience, and gentleness to undo the knots that have built up in me.
 Maybe that’s what rest is about.
 I’m coming back to God with my mess, and He uses love to untangle me.
 This renewing of my soul requires that I also practice focus, patience, and gentleness.
 If I fight back, more damage is done.
 But if I stay and allow God to care for my soul, my insides will loosen.
 I will be soft.
 God, in a literal sense, is a fisher of (wo)men.
 He doesn’t just catch lost souls, but He has compassion upon them and wants them to be free—untangled.
 For my soul to become untangled, I have to stop.
 I have to exhale.
 I have to rest.